 Depending on how you configured Node.js on Linux or macOS, you might need to add the prefix sudo before the npm install -g command or the npm uninstall -g command.
-This step gives Node.js write access to the installation directory.

-npm install -g command fails due to npm ERR!
+This step gives Node.js npm install -g command fails due to npm ERR!
 Cannot read property 'pause' of undefined error